 Why This Works

-There is a Crisis in California Education.
 Right now the chances that our low-income children will end up graduating from high school are the same as whether they will end up in jail.
-This is unacceptable.
-There are many potential solutions being discussed.
-Charter schools and public school reform movements are promising, but take time to implement.
+There are many potential solutions being discussed, and charters schools and reform movements are promising, but take time to implement.
 We need a solution for children in school today.
 The BASIC Fund is that solution.
-Instead of 50% dropping out of school, 95% are graduating.
+Instead of dropping out of school, 98% are graduating high school and 92% go on to higher education.
 Students are taught discipline, ethics, and study habits that follow them throughout their lives.
 Parents are empowered to make decisions for their family - empowered to make a difference.
+Watch the video to learn more about the why this works, and contact us to find out how you can help.

 High school graduation rates of less than 70% for low-income Bay Area students in public schools.